- How Your Social Media Activity Could Affect Your Life Insurance Rates

 Much of the change has to do with software, the report said, with companies not only adding programs to make transactions with customers run more smoothly and quickly, but also to make information processing information (for both customers and employees) more efficient.

 Social media is playing a major role in this shift.
-Tools such as Facebook, Twitter and LinkedIn are used to drive awareness and studies show that more than 70 percent of insurers that distribute through independent agents do use social media.
-Connecting with other agents through social media can be less time consuming.
-Companies that begin using social networking can be more interactive with their customers.
+Tools such as Facebook, Twitter, LinkedIn and Instagram are used to drive awareness and studies show that more than 70 percent of insurers that distribute through independent agents do use social media.
+Connecting with other agents through social media can be less time-consuming.

 ATKearney reports that Allstate and Travelers, for example, are using their Facebook sites to build awareness and engage with consumers who are in the process of assessing and choosing an insurance provider.
 State Farm uses its Facebook pages both to connect with customers and to improve customer service, which are major components of its ongoing customer strategy.